SQL Threat Detection detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.

 You will receive an email notification upon detection of anomalous database activities.

-The email will provide information on the suspicious security event including the nature of the anomalous activities, database name, server name and the event time.
-In addition, it will provide information on possible causes and recommended actions to investigate and mitigate the potential threat to the database.
+The email will provide information on the suspicious security event including the nature of the anomalous activities, database name, server name, application name, and the event time.
+In addition, the email will provide information on possible causes and recommended actions to investigate and mitigate the potential threat to the database.